 The output will show the path to the

 Microsoft (R) Build Engine version 126.96.36.199428 for .NET Core Copyright (C) Microsoft Corporation.
 All rights reserved.
 Restore completed in 29.91 ms for D:\proj\AppLoggerNet\AppLogger\AppLogger.csproj.
 AppLogger -> D:\proj\AppLoggerNet\AppLogger\bin\Debug\netstandard2.0\AppLogger.dll Successfully created package 'D:\proj\AppLoggerNet\AppLogger\bin\Debug\AppLogger.1.0.0.nupkg'.

 .nupkg file, you publish it to nuget.org using the

-The packages you publish to nuget.org are publicly visible to other developers.
+Packages published to nuget.org are also publicly visible to other developers unless you unlist them.
 To host packages privately, see Hosting packages.

 Select Create, provide a name for your key, select Select Scopes > PushUnder API Key, enter * for Glob pattern, then select Create.

 Once the key is created, select Copy to retrieve the access key you need in the CLI: